 Alcohol does not interact with tirzepatide through a pharmacokinetic mechanism.
 No enzyme competition or absorption interference exists.
 The concerns are pharmacodynamic.

-Third, alcohol is calorie-dense and undermines weight loss goals.
+Alcohol also undermines weight loss goals.
 One glass of wine adds 120 to 150 calories that tirzepatide cannot offset.
 For a deeper dive, see our guide on alcohol and tirzepatide.

 Interactions During Dose Escalation vs Steady State

 Steady state (4+ weeks at a stable dose): reduced interaction risk.
 Tachyphylaxis partially restores gastric motility.
-Interactions persist but at a lower intensity.
+Interactions persist but at lower intensity.
 This is why most prescribers schedule monitoring (INR for warfarin, TSH for levothyroxine, blood glucose for insulin) most frequently during titration.

 Medications That Do NOT Interact with Tirzepatide